 - Have your paychecks or government checks automatically deposited into your bank account.

 - Never withdraw money from your bank accounts for anyone EXCEPT yourself.
 Be wary of con artists and get-rich schemes.
-If it sounds too good to be true, don't do it.
+If it sounds too good to be true, it probably is.

 - Keep your gas tank full and your engine property maintained to avoid breakdowns.

-- Always lock your car doors, even when your inside and keep your windows rolled up.
+- Always lock your car doors, even when you're inside, and keep your windows rolled up.

 - Lock packages and other valuables in the trunk.
 Do not leave them on the back seat or on the floor where potential thieves can see them.